 - Played for Laughs in War Junkie by Jon Steele.
 "Do you know how much this relationship has cost me in clothes alone?"

 - Amy Pond from Doctor Who, disconsolate after the death of the Doctor in "The Wedding of River Song", is shown consoling herself by drinking wine on her patio, wearing the Letterman's jacket Rory was sporting in "Let's Kill Hitler".

 - Buffy the Vampire Slayer:

 - Discussed and subverted in the second season.
 Finn and Rachel think that Sam is dating Kurt after they see him wearing Kurt's jacket, specifically citing the common practice among girls of wearing their boyfriend's jackets.
-It later turns out that Sam's dad lost his job, with the result of the Evans family becoming so poor that they're staying in a hotel room.
+It turns out that Sam's dad lost his job, resulting in the Evans family becoming so poor that they're staying in a hotel room.
 The jacket in question was part of a handout package consisting of Kurt's old clothes given specifically with the intent of helping out Sam's family.

 - In the fourth season, a Betty and Veronica Love Triangle is established between Marley, Kitty, and Jake when Marley spends a few days wearing Jake's coat (from a You Must Be Cold moment) and Kitty demands it as this trope when she and Jake start dating (though he doesn't like labels).

 - An episode of My Family involves Janey being given her boyfriend's jacket and taking a liking to it so much she tries to avoid giving it back even after dumping him.
 Eventually he tricks her into giving it back, though she manages to coax it out of him by dating him again.